shkz-x/windows-hacking-stuff/README.md

-# "Windows Binaries Hacking 🕵️‍♂️
+# Windows Binaries Hacking 🕵️‍♂️

 This repository hosts Windows binaries frequently used in CTF challenges and Red Team engagements.
 Each binary here has been tested and is useful across various Windows pentesting scenarios.